petercz1/simple_php_router_and_autoloader/README.md

 ## how does it work

-`Autoloader.php` scans all files/folders within `/classes` (or your choice of folder) for required classes, loads them, and executes a method called `init()`.
+`autoloader.php` scans all files/folders within `/classes` (or your choice of folder) for required classes, loads them, and executes a method called `init()`.

-`Router.php` translates the route in a browser to a php class and executes the `init()` method in that class.
+`router.php` translates the route in a browser to a php class and executes the `init()` method in that class.

+## requirements

+php 7.x

 ## installation

-* copy file to a directory of your choice
+* copy files to a directory of your choice
 * open the directory with a terminal/console/cli
 * start with `php -S localhost:4567`
 * use a browser to navigate to `localhost:4567`